Application Control 101: Definition, Features, Benefits, and Best Practices

 In this article, I will discuss the definition of application control, as well as how it works and what its features and benefits are.
 So, if you want to know more about these topics, and especially how they tie into the larger topic of privileged access management and how can Heimdal™ help you with this, then keep on reading.

 What Is Application Control?

-The term application control refers to an information security practice that consists of restricting the execution of unauthorized applications by adopting whitelisting and blacklisting strategies.
+Application control is an information security practice that consists of restricting the execution of unauthorized applications by adopting whitelisting and blacklisting strategies.
 The technology behind it helps recognize and allow only non-malicious files to enter an enterprise network and its endpoints.
 Its purpose is to secure the data that is utilized by or transmitted between applications in a system.